VerseCrafter: Dynamic Realistic Video World Model with 4D Geometric Control: Model Architecture Details

-\textbf{GeoAdapter integration.} GeoAdapter is a lightweight DiT-style branch operating on the geometry tokens $\mathbf{g}$.
-It shares the same token dimensionality and positional encodings as Wan-DiT, but contains far fewer layers.
-Let $\{\mathcal{B}_0,\dots,\mathcal{B}_{N-1}\}$ denote the $N$ Wan-DiT blocks of Wan2.1, and let $\{\mathcal{G}_1,\dots,\mathcal{G}_M\}$ denote the $M$ GeoAdapter blocks.
+\textbf{GeoAdapter integration.} GeoAdapter is a lightweight DiT-style branch that operates on geometry tokens $\mathbf{g}$.
+It shares the same hidden dimensionality and positional encodings as Wan-DiT, but contains far fewer layers.
+Let $\{\mathcal{B}_1,\dots,\mathcal{B}_{N}\}$ denote $N$ Wan-DiT blocks, and let $\{\mathcal{G}_1,\dots,\mathcal{G}_M\}$ denote $M$ GeoAdapter blocks.
 We attach GeoAdapter as a residual modulation branch to a subset of Wan-DiT blocks.
 Concretely, we choose a stride $k$ and inject GeoAdapter after every $k$-th Wan-DiT block; see Table~\ref{tab:model_variants} for the exact injection pattern and configuration.
 For each Wan-DiT block $\mathcal{B}_n$ whose index $n$ belongs to the injection set, with input tokens $\mathbf{x}_n \in \mathbb{R}^{L \times D}$ and geometry tokens $\mathbf{g}$, we add a geometry-conditioned residual of the form

-where $\mathcal{G}_m$ is the corresponding GeoAdapter block and $\mathbf{W}^{(m)}_0 \in \mathbb{R}^{D \times D}$ is a zero-initialized linear projection.
-All entries of $\mathbf{W}^{(m)}_0$ are initialized to zero, so at the beginning of training VerseCrafter behaves identically to the original Wan2.1 backbone.
-During fine-tuning, $\mathbf{W}^{(m)}_0$ gradually learns to inject geometry information as a residual modulation, in the spirit of zero-initialized adapter designs in ControlNet-style architectures~\cite{zhang2023adding}.
+where $\mathcal{G}_m$ is the corresponding GeoAdapter block and $\mathbf{W}^{(m)}_0 \in \mathbb{R}^{D \times D}$ is its output projection.
+Each GeoAdapter block is initialized from the weights of its paired Wan-DiT block for stable training, while $\mathbf{W}^{(m)}_0$ is initialized to zero.
+As a result, VerseCrafter behaves identically to the original Wan2.1 backbone at the beginning of training.
+During fine-tuning, $\mathbf{W}^{(m)}_0$ gradually learns to inject geometry information through residual modulation, in the spirit of zero-initialized adapter designs such as ControlNet~\cite{zhang2023adding}.